Space Weather & Space Climate

 Check out these resources on Navajo knowledge of the Cosmos and how other Native American beliefs or protocols concerning the eclipse.

-These glasses are free of charge, and are offered through the National Center for Atmospheric Research's Education, Engagement and Early-Career Development (EdEC) Engagement section.
+These glasses are free of charge, and are offered through the U.S National Science Foundation National Center for Atmospheric Research's Education, Engagement and Early-Career Development (EdEC) Engagement section.
 Requests will be fulfilled, when possible, on a first-come-first-served basis.
 We’re offering shipment via prepaid FedEx labels or local pickup at specific locations/times.
 You will not be able to pick up glasses at the Mesa Laboratory outside of the delivery windows we establish.
 Further details will come via email.

-Total Solar Eclipse
+April 8th, 2024 Total Solar Eclipse

 Path of the 2024 Total Solar Eclipse

-Interactive Google Map of the 2024 Total Solar Eclipse
+Interactive Google Map of the 2024 Total Solar Eclipse from the National Solar Observatory

-NCAR Field Campaigns
+NSF NCAR Field Campaigns

 A field campaign is a scientific investigation that takes place outside of a laboratory.
 Scientists go to a specific place or country to collect data and make observations.
 They use this data to learn more about the natural world and how it works.
 Scientists use a variety of tools and equipment to collect data, such as cameras, telescopes, dropsondes, even planes!
 Field campaigns can be short or long and they are an important part of scientific research and help us learn more about our world.